 All faculty members are obligated to meet all classes at the time and place scheduled and for the prescribed number of hours.
 In accordance with New York State Education Law, all classes must meet for the full 15 weeks of the semester and the full duration of the summer session or winter intersession.
-Although CUNY does not require that students attend classes, faculty can require class participation.
-Faculty should explicitly state the percentage of the grade based on class participation on the syllabus.
+Hunter College is "not an attendance-taking institution," in regard to Federal Title IV Regulations and financial aid.
+However, the instructor has the right to set attendance as one of the requirements for the course and to use it as part of the grade.
+Such attendance policies must be clearly stated in the course syllabus.